Where Did Vogue Go So Wrong With Its ‘Historic’ Ketanji Brown Jackson Pic?

 Magazine images of Vice President Kamala Harris drew ire in Jan.
 2021—but not because of the photographer, Tyler Mitchell, who is Black.
 Instead fans and readers called the shoot’s backdrop “a badly designed mess” that appeared as if it was thrown together at the last minute.
 The ordeal ruffled so many feathers that Vogue mustered up a limited edition re-release of the magazine—albeit, a cleaner version—that included a different image from the shoot, The Guardian reported.

-“I don’t know how much kind of leeway [Jackson] had to choose [a photographer],” Boutain told The Daily Beast. “[Beyoncé] chose someone of color.
+“I don’t know how much kind of leeway [Jackson] had to choose [a photographer],” Boutin told The Daily Beast. “[Beyoncé] chose someone of color.
 And I think she demanded that.”

 Mitchell made waves for his photos of Beyoncé for Vogue in Aug.
 2018.
 However, Beyoncé had the unprecedented authority to find her own photographer for the cover, and she made sure they were Black.

-Otherwise, Boutain said, Black subjects are seemingly at the hands of editorial leaders who may not understand their needs.
+Otherwise, Boutin said, Black subjects are seemingly at the hands of editorial leaders who may not understand their needs.

 “When white people [are in charge] of these spaces ,” Elsadeg added, “companies are gonna source a white person.”